Savoia-Marchetti SM.79 Sparviero: MM. 23881

 Another such incident involved MM.23881 of the 278th, which took off from Berka on 21 April 1941, piloted by Captain Oscar Cimolini, with the intention of searching for enemy shipping near Crete.
 After an attack around 20:00 hours, it began the trip back to its base.
-The crew became disoriented and, unable to communicate due to broken radio, missed their airfield in bad weather conditions.
+The crew became disoriented and, unable to communicate due to a broken radio, missed their airfield in bad weather conditions.
 Exhausting their fuel supply the aircraft made a forced landing some 500 km away from its base.
 Some of the crew of six had suffered some injuries, but at least one crew member was able to leave to search for help.
 He walked for over 90 km in the desert, was overcome and died only eight kilometres from the Jalo–Giarabub road, where his remains were found by chance in 1960.

 Subsequent searches found the still largely intact SM.79 on 5 October 1960.
-The skeleton of one crew member (probably the pilot) was found still inside the cockpit, two more bodies were found outside the wreck.
+The skeleton of one crew member (probably the pilot) was found still inside the cockpit; two more bodies were found outside the wreck.
 The other two crew members were never found; the finding of an additional clock on Romanini's body indicated that at least another crewman had accompanied him through the desert, but had died earlier on the march.